 their system.
 This process comprises Electronic Software Upgrade Notification.

-You can upgrade Cisco
+You can upgrade Cisco Unified

-Unified Communications Manager servers while they continue to process calls, so
+Communications Manager servers while they continue to process calls, so

 upgrades take place with minimal downtime.

-providing support for Unicode on higher resolution phone displays.
+Unicode on higher resolution phone displays.

 Cisco Unified IC offers both a web-based reporting application and an